 - Unlimited 5% Cash Back on Travel – With the Chase Freedom Unlimited Card, you’ll now earn an unlimited 5% cash back on travel purchased through the Chase portal.

 - Unlimited 3% Cash Back on Restaurants and Drugstores – Purchases at restaurants and drugstores earn an unlimited 3% cash back.

 - Unlimited 1.5% Cash Back – Earn an unlimited 1.5% cash back on all other purchases.

-- Intro 0% APR on Purchases & Balance Transfers – The Chase Freedom Unlimited® offers an introductory 0% APR on purchases and balance transfers made within the first 15 months of opening the account.
-Balance transfers are subject to a balance transfer fee of 5% or $5, whichever is greater.
+- Intro 0% APR on Purchases – The Chase Freedom Unlimited offers an introductory 0% APR on purchases made within the first 15 months of opening the account (variable 14.99%-23.74% APR after).

-- Ability to Transfer Points for Travel – When paired with a premium rewards card (like the Chase Sapphire Preferred® or Chase Sapphire Reserve®), you can transfer your cash back to those cards and redeem them for great travel deals.
+- Ability to Transfer Points for Travel – When paired with a premium rewards card (like the Chase Sapphire Preferred or Chase Sapphire Reserve), you can pool your cash back and redeem it for great travel deals.

 Where It Shines

 If you’re looking for a top cash back card to use for everyday spending, it’s hard to go wrong with the Chase Freedom Unlimited Card.
 For me, the biggest benefit of the card is the cash back it earns.
 While I liked the simplicity the card offered in the past, the new cash back benefits really push it over the top.

 As a travel lover, earning an unlimited 5% cash back on travel purchases through Chase is huge.
 The unlimited 3% cash back at restaurants and drugstores, however, may be an even bigger benefit for most cardholders.
 Plus, the card still offers an unlimited 1.5% cash back on all other purchases.